 Logos influence customers – according to statistics, some of them are even ready to buy products just because of the outstanding logo.
 So the right design choices establishing the new brand with a commercial appeal would be your first key to opening a successful butcher store.

-STEP 2: Writing a Plan
+2. Writing a Plan

 When you come up with a thoughtful business plan, you get one of the most useful tools helping prioritize goals, map out strategies to reaching these goals and see some potential problems ahead.
 You need clear directions.